cloudcreativity/json-api/README.md

 4. HTML request body content validation.
 5. Decoding request body content into standard objects, with a fluent interface for analysing content.

+### Contributions

+Contributions are absolutely welcome.
+Ideally submit a pull request, even more ideally with unit tests.
+Please note the following:

+* **Bug Fixes** - submit a pull request against the `master` branch.
+* **Enhancements / New Features** - submit a pull request against the `develop` branch.

+We'd recommend submitting an issue before taking the time to put together a pull request!

 ## 1. Environment Integration

 Each JSON API request that is handled by an application has dependencies that (once resolved) remain constant for the